-The Foundation provides awards to graduating high school seniors who live or go to high school within the city of Chicago, and are accepted to accredited university engineering programs.
-For those award winners who maintain satisfactory grade point averages, and complete annual applications, CEF continues to make awards through 4 years of undergraduate college study.
+CEF provides awards to graduating high school seniors who live or go to high school within the city of Chicago, and are accepted to accredited university engineering programs.
+For those award winners who maintain satisfactory grade point averages, and complete annual applications, CEF continues to make awards through a student’s 4 years of undergraduate college study.
 The awards increase each year a student qualifies and participates in the program.

 To be eligible for award consideration as a High School Student, you must:

-- be a graduating high school senior living or going to high school within the city of Chicago.
-Applicants who do not live or go to high school within the city of Chicago, at the time of application, are not eligible for consideration.
+- Be a graduating high school senior living or going to high school within the city of Chicago.
+Applicants who do not live or go to high school within the city of Chicago are not eligible for consideration.

-- study engineering in college, starting in the 2020-2021 academic year, AND show an acceptance letter from an accredited, 4-year undergraduate engineering program (university does not have to be in the city of Chicago).
+- Provide acceptance letter from an ABET accredited, 4-year undergraduate engineering program (university does not have to be in the city of Chicago).

-- complete a 2020 application by the April 1st deadline.
+- Complete a 2021 application by the deadline.

 - Minimum 2.5 GPA (unweighted)